AnishGitFlow/byte2build-python/python_coding_days_21_40.md

 ---

-## Day 10: Count Word Frequencies in Text
+## ✅Day 10: Count Word Frequencies in Text

 **Problem Statement:**
 Given a block of text, return the frequency of each word.